cneskey/clipcompress/README.md

 ## Features

 - Compress images directly from web pages to your clipboard
-- Support for multiple image formats (JPEG, PNG)
-- Customizable compression settings
-- Save and load compression presets
+- Outputs compressed images in PNG format
+- Smart compression algorithm that balances quality and file size
-- Right-click menu integration
+- Right-click menu integration for web images
-- Keyboard shortcut support (Ctrl+Shift+C / Cmd+Shift+C)
-- Drag and drop support
+- Drag and drop support for local images
-- Paste event handling
+- Progress notifications with compression details

 ## Installation